jonastheiler/Pi-Estimator/README.md

 1. estimate_pi(): estimation of pi by an approximation of the integral with n sums.<br/>
-2. circle_plot(): creates a plot of the quarter of the unit circle and shows the bars that represents the sums.<br/>
+2. circle_plot(): creates a plot of the quarter of the unit circle and shows the bars that represents the sums.
-3. circle_plot_25(): same as method 2 but with a fixed choice of n=25.
-It shows the functionality of the model with an optimal choice of intervals.
+---

+**Leibniz_Series_Estimator:** This approach builds a finite, alternating Leibniz series to approximate pi.

+Attributes:<br/>
+number of summands (n=100)

+Methods:
+1. estimate_pi(): estimation of pi by a finite, alternating Leibniz series.<br/>
+2. series_plot(): creates a barplot of the summands and indicates the convergence to pi.<br/>
 ---

 ## Files <a name="files"></a>